MDK-Studio/Date-Formatter/README.md

 # Date Formatter

-This project contains a date formatter that currently formats only into the Last Seen format.
-Last seen formats works as follows.
+This project contains a date formatter that currently formats only into the **Last Active** format. **Last Active** format works as follows.
 Given two dates (lastActiveDate and DateTime.Now) the strings produced are the following:

 - **Just Now**: If time difference is less than a minute
 - **Minutes ago**: If time difference is more than 1 minute, less than 5